natebarksdale/natebarksdale.github.io/src/content/blog/2008-08-08-the-problem-with-critique-as-a-posture.md

 description: An insightful critique on the challenges of cultural engagement and the tendency toward passive critique rather than active enjoyment of cultural goods.
 "When critique becomes a posture, we end up strangely passive, waiting for culture to deliver us some new item to talk about.
 Critique as a posture, while an improvement over condemnation as a posture, can leave us strangely unable simply to enjoy cultural goods, preoccupied with our interrogation of their 'worldview' and 'presuppositions.'"
 emoji: 🧐
 tags:
+  - 📝 Writing
-  - 📖 Discussions
+  - 🤔 Philosophy
-  - 🎭 Culture
+  - 🌍 Culture
+  - ⚖️ Ethics
+  - 👥 Generations
 haiku: |
   Critique whispers loud,
   Missing joy in moments,